 Humour, bravery, love, kindness and leadership are his top character strengths, which help him along this difficult journey of losing a son, but also encouraging the community to embrace the vision of Where there’s a Will.

 Jane brings business acumen to Where there’s a Will.
-With a background in banking and organisational structure, she moved onto freelancing in this area for some time.
+With a background in banking and now a consultant in leadership, coaching and organisational development.

 “Where there’s a Will is making this happen.
 I feel privileged and inspired to be driving this charity forward.
-It is the first time that a whole community has been engaged in the implementation of positive education community wide.
-And we have the majority of our 24 schools on board.
+It is the first time that a whole community has been engaged in the implementation of positive education.
+We currently have 22 schools on board, with more to come in 2019.
 Our teachers are becoming more inspired and eager as they make this journey collaborating together between schools.”

-Jane’s top 5 character strengths are creativity, judgement, kindness, appreciation of beauty & excellence, and bravery.
-Her top three easily explain the valuable input she brings to Where there’s a Will.
+Jane’s top 5 character strengths are creativity, judgement, honesty, social intelligence and kindness.
+Jane’s strengths easily explain the valuable input she brings to Where there’s a Will.
 Creativity is about thinking of novel and productive ways to conceptualise and do things.
 Judgement is about examining things from all sides.
 Kindness underpins involvement in a charity without explanation.